aws-amplify/docs/docs/lib/datastore/fragments/native_common/datastore-events.md

-Making use of Amplify’s `Hub` category, DataStore publishes events to the `datastore` channel notifying its internal state and providing a payload with additional data pertaining the event being notified.
-So that customers listen for events on `datastore` channel, and react to those events.

-DataStore events can tell what internal state your App is at:
-* The client device goes offline / comes back online
+DataStore periodically publishes state notifications onto Amplify's Hub.
+You can subscribe to the Hub to gain insight into the internal state of the DataStore.
+Events are published when:
+* Your device loses or regains network connectivity;
-* Data is synchronized
+* Data is synchronized with the Cloud;
-* There are outgoing changes not yet synchronized
+* There are new, pending changes that are have not yet been synchronized.

-There are following nine DataStore events:
+The following nine DataStore events are defined:

 ## networkStatus

 Dispatched when DataStore starts and every time network status changes

 HubPayload `NetworkStatusEvent` contains:
-- `active` (Bool): a boolean value to notify network status
+- `active` (Bool): true if the DataStore is on a network that can connect the Cloud; false, otherwise

 ## subscriptionsEstablished